SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 ## How to include a data loader

-If you want to include a data loader to your widget before the widget is loaded, the only thing you need to do is to override the `loading()` method in your widget class.
+To incorporate a data loader that runs before the widget is loaded, you can override the `loading()` method in your widget class.
 Here is an example:

 ```tsx
 override loading(): JSX.Element | undefined {